bio-comp/idiffir/doc/_build/html/_sources/tutorial.txt

 intronic expression is orders of magnitude less than the exonic expression within the gene.
-The **lists** directory contain two important files.  **allDIRGenes.txt** contain the gene IDs for all genes containing a signficant differential IR event.
+The **lists** directory contain two important files.  **allDIRGenes.txt** contain the gene IDs for all genes containing a significant differential IR event.
 This is should allow convenient downstream analyses, such as GO term enrichment.
 Finally, **allIntrons.txt** is a tab-delimited file containing intronic coordinates and statistics